SiyaoIsHiding/SiyaoIsHiding/README.md

 [Turing Complete](https://store.steampowered.com/app/1444480/Turing_Complete/) is a game/tutorial to build CPUs at the transistor level with a GUI IDE, which took me into this field in Dec last year.
 I built a Turing Complete CPU in that game from NAND gates in 14 hours, and I have been trying my best to step into this industry since then.

-I am self-learning FPGA (VHDL) now and hopefully I will develop a RISC-V instruction to calculate the great circle distances later this year.
+I am self-learning FPGA (VHDL) now and hopefully I will develop a RISC-V instruction to calculate the great circle distances for an astronomical application later this year.

 ## More